Last updated December 7, 2020

-- Three dozen countries – including Ethiopia, Nigeria, South Sudan, Syria, Venezuela, and Yemen – could experience famines in 2020, pushing an additional 130 million people to the brink of starvation.
+- The UN warns three dozen countries – including Ethiopia, Nigeria, South Sudan, Syria, Venezuela, and Yemen – could experience famines in 2020, pushing an additional 130 million people to the brink of starvation.

-- According to the International Food Policy Research Institute (IFPRI), 14 to 22 million people will slide into extreme poverty for every 1% decline in global economic growth.
+- According to the International Food Policy Research Institute (IFPRI), for every 1% decline in global economic growth, 14 to 22 million people are forced into extreme poverty.

-- The spread of desert locusts in Africa is compounding the devastating impact of COVID-19 as the biggest locust invasion in 70 years threatens to push 25 million East Africans into hunger.
+- The biggest locust invasion in 70 years in Africa is compounding the devastating impact of COVID-19 and threatens to push 25 million East Africans into hunger.

 Supply chain disruptions due to COVID-19 and increased consumer demand for food have drastically increased food prices across the globe – exacerbating the severity of food insecurity for 821 million hungry people in developing countries who already spend most of their income on food.

-- The world food prices increased for the third straight month in August, hitting their highest levels since February, according to the U.N.
+- The world food prices increased for the sixth straight month in November, hitting their highest levels since February and almost hitting a six-year high, according to the U.N.
 Food and Agriculture Organization (FAO).